Manleen1712/velvetroutes-final/README.md

 For questions or issues:
 1. Check the documentation in `/docs/`
 2. Review the setup guides
-3. Check the API documentation
+3. Check the API documentation.

 ---